Contributing

 Recommended patterns:

-Referencing an issue number in the branch name is encouraged but not required.
+Referencing an issue number is encouraged but not required.

 Submitting a Pull Request